Table of Contents

 There have been various examples of research data being requested through the FOI Act.
 For example, climate change researchers at the University of East Anglia had two such requests made in early 2007.
 The university initially refused to release data, however after one of the requesters drafted a letter to the ICO alleging that the university was in violation of the FOI Act the university released the requested research data (Booth, 2009).

 An FOI request (GOV.UK, n.d.) can come in many forms, but for it to be valid, it must come in a written form, such as an email, letter or fax.
-An FOI request can also come from anyone, meaning that the requester does not have to have been a participant within the research project.
+An FOI request can also come from anyone, meaning that the requester does not have to have been a participant in the research project.
 The information needs to be provided unless an exemption or exception allows the researcher not to disclose the information.
 Researchers must respond within 20 working days of receiving the request and should seek assistance from their university/research institute before disclosing any information.
 This is particularly important where the FOI request requests access to data which is not that of the requester but is defined as ‘personal data’ under the GDPR of another ‘data subject’.

 Researchers working on European projects need to be aware that they will need to comply with the UK FOI Act if there is a UK public research institute or university involved in their research project.